yosle/tropipayjs/README.md

 TropipayJS - A typed SDK for Tropipay Payments API
 ===========

 TropiPay is an electronic wallet that allows you to execute the most common financial operations of the day to day.
 This is a SDK for Typescript and Javacript that helps you build integrations with the Tropipay platform in a easier way.
 Can save you a lot of time and effort implementing all the API features.
-You can use this library with your prefered framework like Express or the Nextjs.
+You can use this library with your prefered framework like Express or Nextjs.

 # Instalation
 You can use npm or yarn to install this package:

 `npm install tropipayjs` or
 `yarn add tropipayjs`